 Compensation may decrease a bit, especially because the highest paying companies have freezes and layoffs, and the average/median pay will be lower.
 But overall it will remain financially cushy.

 Tech workers waking the fuck up about capitalism and doing more collective organizing, continuing the trend of the past couple years.
 Unions are especially helpful in negotiating severance during layoffs, as illustrated by Kickstarter in April 2021.

-And an insightful post about the current state of the tech industry, from design recruiter Dave Miller.
+And I'd like to share this insightful post about the current state of the tech industry, from design recruiter Dave Miller.